Action, Implementation, & Mitigation

 How to Apply

-The Spring 2023 AIM Grant Informational, Question, and Answer Webinar was hosted on Tuesday, January 31, 2023.
-Click here to register your information and view the webinar recording.
-To be notified of the upcoming funding opportunity, as well as stay up-to-date on other COCO programs, please subscribe to our newsletter and follow us on social media.
+To be notified of all upcoming funding opportunities and other COCO programs, please subscribe to our newsletter and follow us on social media.

 Please see more information or examples of strategic value to aid in the completion of your application: